99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - conditions: control the creation of res. based on conditions ex: what region you deploy in (Parameters section can't be associated with Conditions)
 - Transform: When you specify a transform, you can use AWS SAM syntax to declare resources in your template.
+  YAML file the "Transform" section in the document represent  it is a Serverless Application Model (SAM) template
 - Instrinct functions (the most important):
   - Ref: returns the instance ID
   - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2